 Publish your website

-In 7 steps, we've taught you how to build a paid membership community.
+In 7 steps, we've taught you how to build a paid member-only website.
 Hopefully, you've learned many things about web development and Softr.
 If you have any questions, we have an active Slack community where you can ask them.
 Good luck with your community!